HathorNetwork/rfcs/projects/web-wallet/wallet-connect/0001-design.md

 The javascript SDK requires a `projectId` which is supposed to be registered at their WalletConnect cloud, so it can use the WalletConnect infrastructure "for free".

-Note: There is currently no stable open-source implementation of the relay server infrastructure, so it's really necessary.
+Note: There is currently no stable open-source implementation of the relay server infrastructure, so this step is really necessary.

-### Other interesting stuff

-* Someone wrote a [kadena implementation proposal](https://github.com/kadena-io/KIPs/blob/jam/wallet-connect/kip-0017.md) to use wallet-connect to communicate between dapps and wallets and also a [new chain request](https://github.com/WalletConnect/walletconnect-monorepo/issues/1905) to wallet-connect

 ## Guide-level explanation